Ivan-Ven-Ivanov/Actors-Castings-Project/README.md

 The Casting Place
 ===================

-The Casting Place is a web application designed to manage actors, movies, plays, and castings.
-The application allows users to apply for roles in movies or plays, and for admins to manage and approve applications, as well as edit and delete data related to actors, movies, and plays.
+The Casting Place is a web application designed for **actors** and **casting agents**.
+The application allows actors to apply for castings which casting agents submitted.
+As an actor you can add movies and theatre plays that you acted in.
+You can see the database of movies and plays that the actors create as they update their profiles.
+All users can see which actors applied for a casting.
+There is an admin that approves every added casting, movie, play or role.

 Features
 --------

--   **Actors Management**: Manage actors, their profiles, and applications.
--   **Movies & Plays Management**: Create and edit movies and plays, including associated roles.
--   **Casting Process**: Apply actors to specific casting roles for movies and plays.
+-   **Profile Creation**: Create and add info for yourself if you are an actor or a casting agent
+-   **Adding New Casting**: Casting agents can create new castings for the actors.
+-   **Applying for Casting**: Actors can apply to castings that look suitable for them.
+-   **Improving Portfolio**: Actors can add roles in movies or plays to improve their portfolio and be more recognizable.
--   **Admin Panel**: Admin users can approve, edit, and delete various entities, such as actors, movies, plays, and users.
+-   **Admin Panel**: Admins can approve and delete various entities, such as roles, movies, plays, and users.
--   **Role-based Authorization**: Separate functionality for users and administrators with distinct permissions.

 Tech Stack
 ----------

--   **Frontend**: ASP.NET Core MVC with Razor Views
+-   **Frontend**: ASP.NET Core MVC, Razor Views with Bootstrap, CSS, JS
 -   **Backend**: ASP.NET Core, Entity Framework Core
 -   **Database**: Microsoft SQL Server
 -   **Authentication**: ASP.NET Core Identity
--   **Frontend Framework**: HTML, CSS (Bootstrap)

 Requirements
 ------------